Non-concentration phenomenon for one dimensional reaction-diffusion systems with mass dissipation

-Theorem \ref{thm:main} is the first result showing global existence and boundedness of solutions to \eqref{eq1.1} with the cubic intermediate sum condition and assuming only \eqref{A1} and \eqref{A2}.
+Having reviewed the existing works in the literature, our main result in Theorem \ref{thm:main} is the first result showing global existence and boundedness of solutions to \eqref{eq1.1} with the cubic intermediate sum condition and assuming only \eqref{A1} and \eqref{A2}.
 In comparison to the results in \cite{sun2021regularity}, we remove completely the entropy dissipation condition \eqref{entropy-inequality}.
-This condition seems marginal but plays a crucial role in the analysis of \cite{sun2021regularity} (as it was also the case for previous works \cite{caputo2009global,goudon2010regularity,tang2018global,caputo2019solutions,souplet2018global}).
+This seemingly marginal condition plays a crucial role in the analysis of \cite{sun2021regularity} (as it was also the case for previous works \cite{caputo2009global,goudon2010regularity,tang2018global,caputo2019solutions,souplet2018global}).
 Therefore, proving Theorem \ref{thm:main} requires new ideas, which we will detail in the next subsection.